MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusinessCalendarView.md

 ```

 ### -AppointmentLabel
-Custom label that can be stamped on this appointment by users.
+Custom label that can be stamped on this appointment by the user.

 ```yaml
 Type: String